 In this work, we consider a language-based software engineering perspective~\cite{DBLP:journals/scp/Gupta15}. \extLmcs{In the literature, several abstractions have been proposed: ensembles, collective communication interfaces, spatiotemporal regions, etc. (see \Cref{sec:rw} for details).
 Similarly, we seek for abstractions for expressing collective behaviour, with some requirements and reference contexts that we delineate in the following. }

 In particular, we consider \emph{collective systems}, namely largely homogeneous collections of devices or agents.
 Each device can be thought of as a resource that provides capabilities and provides access to a local context that depends on its situation on the environment and possibly its state.
-For instance, in a smart city, fixed smart lights may be located nearby streets, smart cameras may support monitoring of facilities, smart vehicles may move around to gather city-wide infrastructural data, etc. Since we would like to avoid bottlenecks and single-points-of-failure, we avoid centralisations and opt for a fully decentralised approach: a device can generally interact only within its local context, which may include a portion of the environment and other nearby devices.
+For instance, in a smart city, fixed smart lights may be located nearby streets, smart cameras may support monitoring of facilities, smart vehicles may move around to gather city-wide infrastructural data, etc. To reduce bottlenecks and single-points-of-failure, we avoid centralisations and opt for a fully decentralised approach: a device may interact only within its local context (e.g., a portion of the environment and other nearby devices).
 If our goal is to exploit the distributed, pervasive computer made of an entire collection of situated devices, an idea could be to run \emph{collaborative} tasks involving subsets of devices---to exploit their resources, capabilities, and contexts.
 Since a process may not know beforehand the resources/capabilities it needs and the relevant contexts, it may embed the logic to look for them, i.e., to spread over the collective system until its proper set of supporting devices have been identified.
 Moreover, the requirements of the process may change over time, dynamically self-adapting to various environmental conditions and changing goals.
 Within a process that concurrently spans a collection of devices, local computations may be scheduled and information may flow around in order to support collective activities~\cite{DBLP:journals/swarm/BrambillaFBD13,Wood2009} such as collective perception~\cite{DBLP:conf/vnc/GuntherRWF16}, collective decision-making~\cite{Bulling2014ma-decison-making}, collective movement~\cite{Navarro2013coll-mov}, etc. So, if the collective that sustains the process decides that more resources are needed, the process may spread to a larger set of devices; conversely, if the collective task has been completed, the devices may quit the process, eventually making it vanish.
-This is, informally, our idea of a \emph{\aclp{dcp} (\acs{dcp})}, i.e., a \emph{process} (i.e., a running program or task) which is \emph{collective} (i.e., a joint activity carried out by largely homogeneous entities) and \emph{distributed} (i.e., concurrently active on distinct networked devices), whereby the collective task and the underlying ensemble can mutually affect each other, and ensemble formation is driven by decentralised device-to-device interaction.
+Informally, this is our idea of a \emph{\aclp{dcp} (\acs{dcp})}: a \emph{process} (i.e., a running program or task) which is \emph{collective} (i.e., a joint activity carried out by groups of devices) and \emph{distributed} (i.e., concurrently active on multiple devices), where the collective task and the underlying ensemble can mutually affect each other, and ensemble formation is driven by decentralised device-to-device interaction.